ixydo/gpg-smartcard-automation/README.md

 2. Copy following files for use on main device

        $(GNUPGHOME)/.data/id_rsa.pub
        $(GNUPGHOME)/.data/subkeys.asc

 3. Optionally store your revocation certificate somewhere safe and separate to your master key.

        $(GNUPGHOME)/openpgp-revocs.d

-4. Import subkeys to main device
+4. On your regular workstation:

+      1. Plug in a smartcard
+      2. Plug in the USB drive used to transfer between airgapped and workstation.
+      3. Import the subkey shadows into your GPG keychain, and let GPG recognize the shadow counterparts are on the smartcard.

           For the first device:

              SUBKEYS=/path/to/subkeys.asc make import-ssb

           Then for the second device you only need to link the keys by calling:

              gpg --card-status

+## Requirements

+1. GnuPG >= 2.1
+2. GNU Make

+### Optional

+- Air gapped device.
+Either a system that is not online, or make use of a live system image, with connectivity disabled.
+- One or two SmartCards, such as Yubikeys
+- At least two USB thumb drives to keep your master key safe.
+You may want to consider using SLC sticks, and/or using [ZFSonLinux](http://zfsonlinux.org/) / [O3X](https://openzfsonosx.org/) to keep the keys safe.
+More details on some options below.
+- A third USB thumb drive to transfer subkeys shadows if using a SmartCard, or private subkeys if not using a smartcard, and public keys to your regular device.

 ## Overview